nicinabox/glances/README.md

 * [x] More robust value types based on data structures or setting
 * [ ] Dynamic tile routes to POST data
 * [ ] Pluggable, reusable tiles (should be possible currently, but need to investigate)
+* [ ] Management UI to search, install, and configure tiles

 ## Prior Art